vladbelous/avr-attiny412-boosted/README.md

 # MCP16251-based voltage boost module

+## DO NOT USE THIS DESIGN!
+IT CONTAINS SOME MISTAKES.

 Voltage boost module based on MCP16251 ([datasheet](http://ww1.microchip.com/downloads/en/devicedoc/20005173b.pdf)) with a VBAT sense pin and ON/OFF "latch" pin for self-power-off.

 PCB size: 1.3" x 0.9" (33mm x 23mm).